sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Nikolai now says: "Programming languages follow input paradigms", now that drives the discussion about projectional editing home.
 See yesterday's discussion with Markus Voelter.

+The great thing about this keynote is that Nikolai is giving a live demo.
+TouchDevelop is a projectional editor for HTML5 scripting, but only with program text not images.
+It is driven by the touch input paradigm and by learning algorithms for online API suggestions.
+Looks like fun!